sheaffej/roboclaw_driver/README.md

 ```

 ## Attributions
-Roboclaw library is slightly modified from the version downloadable from the Ion Motion control site:
+The `roboclaw.py` library is every so slightly modified (basic formatting and comments) from the version downloadable from the Ion Motion control site :
 [http://downloads.ionmc.com/code/roboclaw_python.zip]()